vprobon/BIO650/assignment1.md

 #### Background information
 Biomolecular sequences are produced in ever increasing rates, mainly due to the continuous reduction in sequencing costs and the availability of underlying high-throughput technologies.
 These sequences are routinely deposited in archival databases (e.g., [GenBank](https://www.ncbi.nlm.nih.gov/genbank/)).
 Due to our inability to perform "wet" experiments at such a large scale, gene/genome/protein sequences are often subject to computational analyses for obtaining meaningful annotations: such computational analyses aim (among others) to
-- Characterise the extent of coding regions.
+- Characterize the extent of coding regions.
 - Identify exon/intron boundaries.
 - Functionally characterise gene products (i.e., assign possible functions).